isxuowo/mcwiki/API.md

 Mechanization is modularized into a set of event calls and scoreboard information.
 As such, it is very easy to develop add-ons that use Mechanization's features to create a seamless experience.
 This page documents everything you might find useful in creating an add-on.

-*Important notice: The Mechanization API has now been merged with Datapack Utils.
-Everything that Datapack Utils covers has been cut out of the Mechanization API.
-Mechanization is pre-packaged with Datapack Utils, so no need to download it seperatly.
-See the Datapack Utils wiki for more info on its functions.
+Note: Mechanization depends on Datapack Utils for things like crafting, smelting, custom tools and world generation.
+Since Mech depends on DU, you can use all of its API in your project as well.
+You can get more information over on its [wiki](https://github.com/ImCoolYeah105/Datapack-Utilities/wiki).

 # Energy API
 ***